String Diagrams with Factorized Densities: Joint distributions and densities for string diagrams

 \subsection{Accumulating random variables into joint distributions}

 Structural graphical models and probabilistic programs separate between the functions and variables they allow into deterministic and random ones~\cite{Pearl2012}.
 Representing deterministic mechanisms categorically requires assuming that each nondeterministic process consists of a deterministic mechanism and a (potentially conditional) distribution over a random variable.
-Composing such mechanisms together than requires combining both their mechanistic and noisy components.
-Definition~\ref{def:para} gives a construction from categorical cybernetics~\cite{Capucci2021} for doing just that.
+This subsection will exploit ``cybernetic'' constructions (overviewed in Appendix~\ref{sec:para_copara}) for parameterization of deterministic mechanisms by random inputs and ``writing out'' of internal joint distributions as coparameters.

+Proposition~\ref{prop:stoch_m_actegory} will show the concrete category $\Stoch$ supports those constructions. \begin{proposition}[$\Stoch$ forms a symmetric monoidal $\M$-actegory\footnote{Definition~\ref{def:M_actegory} in Appendix~\ref{sec:para_copara}}] The concrete category $\Stoch$ forms a symmetric monoidal $\M$-actegory for $\M = \Stoch$ and $\C = \Stoch$. \end{proposition} \begin{proof} Any SMC $\C$ forms a symmetric monoidal $\M$-actegory for $\M = \C$ with the product functor $\M \bullet \C = \C \times \C$ from the product category.
+Any Markov category is also an SMC, and so $\Stoch$ suffices. \end{proof}